kaiorosa1/100-days-of-code/log.md

 ### Day 17: February 12, 2019

-**Today's Progress**: Worked on Survey Page (FCC) I'm using this opporturnity to use Bootstrap 4 on my project.
+**Today's Progress**: Worked on Survey Page (FCC) I'm using this opportunity to use Bootstrap 4 on my project.
 It's not a requirement but I think it's a great opporutunity to play around with it and I think when you use bootstrap is easier to make a beautiful project.
 For the next session I'll be doing that.

 **Thoughts**: It's fun and I think I'm getting a better idea of how long it takes me to build something.